 A Question of Angles and Curves

 Your first unit is an introduction through critical analysis and review to the concept of transferring 2-dimensional cloth into 3-dimensional garments utilising geometric shapes.
 The investigation of basic shapes: squares, circles and triangles will enable you to explore creativity through a clear, simple and edited format.
 Scale, construction, repetition and fabric will all transform the geometric element into creative garment outcomes.
-At the initial starting point, design realisation through both 2-D flat cutting and 3-D stand work will introduce you to the concept of creative draping and cutting as the main design vehicle, as apposed to designing on paper.
+At the initial starting point, design realisation through both 2-D flat cutting and 3-D stand work will introduce you to the concept of creative draping and cutting as the main design vehicle, as opposed to designing on paper.

 Form and Silhouette